 Master of Public Health (MPH)

 Rollins offers opportunities for earning an MPH within two years or less (depending on the department) in the following areas:

-Explore the impacts of human behavior and the socio-cultural contexts on population health and health education with an MPH degree in behavioral sciences and health education.
+Explore the impacts of human behavior and the socio-cultural contexts on population health and health education with an MPH degree in behavioral, social, and health sciences education.

 The MPH degree in biostatistics is designed for students with strong quantitative skills and an interest in health sciences.